 What Happens When You Hit Your Limit?

-Once you hit your max out-of-pocket spending limit, your Medicare Advantage plan should pay for the rest of your out-of-pocket expenses for qualifying services.
+Once you hit your max out-of-pocket spending limit, your Medicare Advantage plan should pay for the rest of your out-of-pocket expenses for qualifying services for the remainder of the year.
+This includes hospital stays, medical equipment and other medical expenses that come along when you use your insurance coverage.

 Note: Look at your plan’s Evidence of Coverage (EOC) document for specific details about qualifying covered services.